 - We agree.
 Hvar is a stunning-looking place with great food, great wine, and fantastic people.
 What are the challenges of being a foreigner making wine in Croatia?

 I think they are the same challenges that you would have anywhere else.
 As a Londoner, I am always going to be an outsider making wine in Croatia.
 The Croatian language is hard but so many people speak great English here.
 The main challenge is probably just finding out who sells what, like the capsules, bottles, and corks.
 I still can’t find someone who is able to print the cartons I want for the wine.
-I know it sounds daft, but I can’t find a likable bottle that is the same for .75 L, 1.5 L, and 3 L. Another challenge is finding growers who understand yield and quality, and finding new growers—the same difficulty faced everywhere else.
+I know it sounds daft, but I can’t find a likable bottle that is the same for 0.75 liters, 1.5 liters, and 3 liters.
+Another challenge is finding growers who understand yield and quality, and finding new growers—the same difficulty faced everywhere else.
 I tend to let the vineyards do the quality control for me; good sites can control the excess vegetation and excess yield naturally.

 - Tell us about the Dalmatian grape varieties, especially the ones you work with.

 I started with Plavac Mali, which is related to Zinfandel and has that same part-raisin flavor profile.
 This comes not from a desire for extended ‘hang time’ but because it ripens unevenly.
 So a proportion of the fruit has to be raisined for the rest of the berries to have a chance at ripening.
 Vineyard selection is paramount because there are some places, even on the south side of Hvar, that the tannins never get ripe and the acidity is too low and pH too high.
 However, if you get it right, Plavac Mali can produce such fine tannins that imbue even the biggest wine with elegance.